 This post and photos may contain Amazon or other affiliate links.
-If you

-  purchase something through any link, I may receive a small commission at no

-  extra charge to you.
-Any supplies used may be given to me free of charge,

-  however, all projects and opinions are my own.
+If you purchase something through any link, I may receive a small commission at no extra charge to you.
+Any supplies used may be given to me free of charge, however, all projects and opinions are my own.

-  We have a great zipper pouch tutorial for you today that is so easy with your

-  Cricut Maker.
-We are making a small zipper pouch in the shape of three animals

-  today.
-So, make a fox, monkey, or tiger into a cute zipper pouch that mom or

-  just about anyone will love.
-And once you learn how to make a zipper pouch, you

-  will want to scroll to the bottom of this post to enter to win TWO Cricut

-  machines as well as see tons of Mother’s Day inspiration using your Cricut
+We have a great zipper pouch tutorial for you today that is so easy with your Cricut Maker.
+We are making a small zipper pouch in the shape of three animals today.
+So, make a fox, monkey, or tiger into a cute zipper pouch that mom or just about anyone will love.
+And once you learn how to make a zipper pouch, you will want to scroll to the bottom of this post to see tons of Mother’s Day inspiration using your Cricut machine.

-  machine.

 This is a sponsored conversation written by me on behalf of Cricut.
-The opinions

-  and text are all mine.
+The opinions and text are all mine.

 Some links below may be affiliate links which means that you do not pay anymore, however, a small commission will go to this site.

 - Cricut Maker (you can read more about how the rotary blade cuts fabric here)

 - Cricut Iron-on (in the colors of your choice)

 - Sewing machine